 Decisions must be made on the basis of the University's First Year Board of Examiners' Conventions.

 If you have disappointing results, or asked to undertake resit exams, you should discuss this with your Personal Tutor.

 A student who fails the second year examinations has the right to resit some/all of the failed modules, in the next available exam session for those modules, as chosen by the exam board.
 This will sometimes mean a whole year out of residence and resitting exams in April and June of the following year, but more likely in September following the initial attempts.
 Again it is the exam mark of the resit that must be above 40% to be considered a pass.
 The mark carried forward for cumulative credit is that obtained at the first attempt (but with failed modules subsequently passed awarded 40%); therefore the function of the resit is to ensure that the student knows enough to cope with third year modules.

-Students can currently still continue into the third year without resit, even if they have failed a couple of core modules, provided that their overall average is above 40% and that they have passed at least 60 CATS of modules (at the 40% level).
-This will be raised to 90 CATS of modules for students commencing their studies in 2021/22.
+Students can currently still continue into the third year without resit, even if they have failed a couple of core modules, provided that their overall average is above 40% and that they have passed at least 90 CATS of modules (at the 40% level).
 Please see the Second Year Exam Board page for more information.

 A student who has been asked to resit exams cannot formally appeal against this decision, but, as usual, if there are mitigating circumstances that you should have made us aware of, but didn't, then you should contact the Undergraduate Office as soon as you can.